Breast Reduction Post-Surgery Care Tips

 All patients undergoing a procedure need to stay hydrated by drinking lots of water.
 Refrain from consuming alcohol for several days after your procedure.
 Maintain a well-balanced diet so you are feeding your body with healthy nutrients that will help with the healing process.

-Learn more about the breast reduction procedure by scheduling your appointment with Dr. Haiavy and Dr. Tower today.
+Learn more about the breast reduction procedure by scheduling your appointment with Dr. Haiavy, Dr. Tower, or Dr. Ryan today.